This top local QB made his first trip to LSU recently; TCU, OSU, A&M, Tech up next

-Considered one of the top players from the Class of 2020, Ken Seals will be a junior when the football seasons starts in the fall.
+Considered one of the top players from the 2020 class, Ken Seals will be a junior when the football season starts in the fall.

-The Weatherford quarterback and 4-star recruit made his first trip to LSU for an unofficial visit on Saturday where he spent time with head coach Ed Orgeron and offensive coordinator Steve Ensminger.
+The Weatherford quarterback and four-star recruit made his first trip to LSU for an unofficial visit on Saturday where he spent time with head coach Ed Orgeron and offensive coordinator Steve Ensminger.

 "It was a beautiful campus and state, and they're intense about football," Seals said.